 To the best of my knowledge, many business schools still use the case study “Apple Computer’s Supplier Hubs: A Tale of Three Cities” from Stanford University (1996).

 To get a closer look at modern-day supply chain at Apple Inc, this case study utilizes the content analysis technique.
 Apple’s Annual Report (SEC Filing) of 2011 is analyzed and simplified supply chain processes are constructed as below;

 Supply Chain Planning at Apple Inc is the classic example of the New Product Development Process (NPD).
 It’s the integration of R&D, Marketing and various function under supply chain management.
 From the above graphic, Apple Inc accelerates the new product introduction by acquiring licensing and 3rd party businesses.
 The whole process looks very similar to that of other industries.
 Interesting point is that Apple Inc has to make pre-payments to some suppliers to secure strategic raw materials.

 Supply Chain Model of Apple Inc

 Apple Inc purchases raw materials from various sources then get them shipped to assembling plant in China.
-From there, assembler will ship products directly to consumers (via UPS/Fedex) for those who buy from Apple’s Online Store.
+From there, the assembler will ship products directly to consumers (via UPS/FedEx) for those who buy from Apple’s Online Store.

 2) Apple’s Supply Chain Challenges